kaeleylenard/kaeleylenard/README.md

-### A designer with a [bit] of dev experience 🎨
+### a designer with a bit of dev experience 🎨

-Currently compiling postgrad experiences 🏗 Check back soon!
+currently compiling postgrad experiences 🏗 check back soon!

 <!--
 **kaeleylenard/kaeleylenard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.